Juju already has knowledge of the GCE cloud, which means adding your GCE account to Juju is quick and easy.

 gcloud services list --project juju-gce-1

-The Cloud credentials page offers a full treatment of credential management.
+The Credentials page offers a full treatment of credential management.

 In order to access Google GCE, you will need to add credentials to Juju.
 This can be done in one of three ways (as shown below).